TarasOsypchuk/Excel_Practice/46+ExcelChallenges_from_Goskills/README.md

 # 46+ Excel Challenges from GoSkills

 Welcome to my repository dedicated to mastering advanced Microsoft Excel techniques!
-This project is a curated collection of **46+ practical Excel challenges** sourced from GoSkills[cite: 1].
+This project is a curated collection of **46+ practical Excel challenges** sourced from GoSkills.
 Each folder represents a unique, real-world business scenario designed to sharpen data analysis, automation, and visualization skills.

 ## 🎯 Project Goals

-* **Master Core & Advanced Functions:** From basic text extraction to complex dynamic arrays and conditional logic[cite: 1].
+* **Master Core & Advanced Functions:** From basic text extraction to complex dynamic arrays and conditional logic.
-* **Automate Workflows:** Building dynamic solutions that automatically scale and update when new data is introduced[cite: 1].
+* **Automate Workflows:** Building dynamic solutions that automatically scale and update when new data is introduced.
-* **Data Visualization:** Crafting clean, professional, and interactive dashboards and charts to turn raw data into insights[cite: 1].
+* **Data Visualization:** Crafting clean, professional, and interactive dashboards and charts to turn raw data into insights.
-* **Problem Solving:** Applying spreadsheet design best practices to tackle real-world financial, marketing, and HR scenarios[cite: 1].
+* **Problem Solving:** Applying spreadsheet design best practices to tackle real-world financial, marketing, and HR scenarios.

 ---